bobbycomet/Appify/README.md

 Appify detects your environment automatically.

-Version 1.0.6 introduces stricter Wayland/X11 control, but due to minor delays on startup, 1.0.5 remains the stable release.
+**Version 1.0.6 introduces stricter Wayland/X11 detection, but due to minor delays on startup, 1.0.5 remains the stable release, and still supports Wayland.
+Wayland being the thing to replace X11, I am only preparing the app for that, but Wayland is still not fully reliable for everything, just yet.**

-1.0.6 is available early on Patreon for beta testers.
+**1.0.6 is available early on Patreon for beta testers.**

-Install
+## Install

 Download the AppImage or Deb directly from the releases page or from the source.
-Here is how to set the environment.

 AppImage, be sure to check your permissions that you set it to launch as an application.